Huleya/showingCSVfile/README.md

 Objectives:

-Make an easy way to publish a .csv file content.
+* Make an easy way to publish a .csv file content.

-Make possible to filter and search some information within.
+* Make possible to filter and search some information within.

-Make future stuff without php.
+* **Make future version without php**
 (So you can upload your information to a dropbox or googledrive folder and use it in an easy way).

+Code used:

+- php: imports de csv file, parse the data and prints html code.
+- js: jquery and the extra function --> makes the filtering function.